TheNexusGroup/Society/README.md

-# Society Simulation Design Document
+# Population Simulation Design Document

 ## Overview
 A society simulator using reinforcement learning and genetic algorithms where agents balance survival needs while having free agency to reproduce and evolve over generations.